Chicken Pot Pie with Biscuits

 For the Chicken Pot Pie

-• Add the uncooked chicken breast and chicken broth to a pot and let it bubble gently with the lid cracked for 15 minutes, until cooked through.
+- Season each side of the chicken with salt and pepper.
+Add it to a medium saucepan along with the chicken broth and bring it to a very gentle bubble with the lid cracked for 15 minutes, until cooked through.
 Don’t boil rapidly or the chicken will be tough.
 Remove the chicken and use forks to shred.
 Set aside and reserve the broth that the chicken cooked in.

-• Add 2/3 of the chicken broth in small splashes, stirring to incorporate.
+- Add 2/3 of the chicken broth in small splashes, stirring to incorporate.
 Add the half and half in the same manner.
-Adding the liquid too quickly will break the roux and interfere with the thickness of the gravy.

-• Transfer filling to a lightly greased 9 x13-inch baking dish if your skillet isn’t oven safe.
+- Transfer filling to a lightly greased 8 x 8-inch baking dish if your skillet isn’t oven safe.

 Notes